cbarnes5/DATA-690-WANG/assignment_01/Course-Notes.md

  - To add an interactive python notebook to Github, download the notebook to your local machine, then upload on Github profile
  - Notebooks can run from the same page on which they are edited, while .py files must run from the terminal (a feature in deepnote)

- ## Code Writing Basics

 # Notes from Text Book Chapters 1 & 2

 ## Essential Python Libraries

 **NumPy**
- - Cornerstone of Numerical comupting in Python
+ - Cornerstone of numerical comupting in Python
  - Provides the data structures, algorithms, and library glue for most scientific applications involving numerical data in Python
  - NumPy arrays are more effeciant than Python data structures for storing and manipulating data